25 February 2026

 Markets are not inherently risk-averse, but they are highly sensitive to unpredictability.
 Periods of policy uncertainty — particularly in major economies — often coincide with increased allocations toward hard assets, offshore real estate and politically neutral jurisdictions.

 International Monetary Fund research shows that geopolitical risk can influence asset prices, liquidity and capital flows, especially when fragmentation, sanctions or abrupt policy shifts disrupt global financial conditions.
-Click here for the IMF’s analysis on geopolitical risk and financial conditions.

 The Gold Standard Signal: A Proxy for Risk Sentiment